U.S. flag

 History and Physical

-• Children will often present with grunting respirations and intercostal retractions.
-Infants will often present with fulminant syndrome, fever, hypoxia with cyanosis, respiratory distress/failure, and even cardiac arrest.
+• Children often present with grunting respirations and intercostal retractions.
+Infants often present with fulminant syndrome, including fever, hypoxia with cyanosis, respiratory distress or failure, and occasionally cardiac arrest.
 Much like adults, long-term prognosis correlates with the severity of their initial presentation.

-• Sarcoid myocarditis may present with heart block and associated lymphadenopathy
+• Sarcoid myocarditis presents with heart block and associated lymphadenopathy.

-• Giant cell myocarditis may present with ventricular tachycardia and heart failure
+• Giant cell myocarditis presents with ventricular tachycardia and heart failure.

-• Acute rheumatic fever mat present with chorea, erythema marginatum, polyarthritis, and subcutaneous nodules.
+• Acute rheumatic fever presents with chorea, erythema marginatum, polyarthritis, and subcutaneous nodules.

 Evaluation

-Most patients will present with abnormal ECG that are widely variable.
-This included sinus tachycardia, widened QRS patterns, low voltage, prolonged QT, variable atrioventricular (AV) blocks, and even acute myocardial infarction (AMI) pattern.[8][9][10][11]
+Most patients will present with nonspecific ECG findings like sinus tachycardia, wide QRS patterns, low voltage, prolonged QT, variable atrioventricular (AV) blocks, and acute myocardial infarction patterns.[18]

-Viral antibody titers should also be ordered and should include coxsackievirus group B, HIV, CMV, Ebstein-Barr virus, hepatitis and influenza viruses.
-Titers will typically increase by four-fold during the acute phase with gradual fall with the progression of the disease process.
-Serial titers may be helpful.
+Viral antibody titers should also be ordered, including coxsackievirus group B, HIV, CMV, Epstein-Barr virus, hepatitis, and influenza viruses.
+IgM titers typically increase 4-fold during the acute phase, with a gradual fall as the disease progresses; therefore, serial titers may be helpful.[20]

 Treatment / Management

-Those patients with heart failure often require diuretics and inotropic support.
-Log term treatment with ACE inhibitors is recommended.
-All cardiotoxic drugs should be withheld.
-NSAIDs should be withheld as they impede the healing of the myocardium and exacerbate the inflammatory process.
+Along with providing supportive care, patients who present with heart failure and ventricular dysfunction should be treated according to current heart failure guidelines.
+Patients with heart failure often require diuretics and inotropic support.
+Long-term treatment with ACE inhibitors is recommended.
+Avoid cardiotoxic drugs and NSAIDs, as they can hinder the healing of the myocardium and exacerbate the inflammatory process.
 Some patients may require anticoagulation.
-The use of antiarrhythmics requires good clinical judgment as many of these agents also have negative inotropic effects that may aggravate heart failure.
+The use of antiarrhythmics requires good clinical judgment, as many of these agents also have negative inotropic effects that may worsen heart failure.
+The use of aspirin is uncertain when it comes to acute myocarditis.
+Beta-blockers should be avoided in patients with heart blocks.
+Patients with a heart block may need a temporary pacemaker, while a permanent pacemaker is recommended if symptoms persist and the patient is ready to be discharged home.[27]

-Patients with mild symptoms do improve spontaneously but recovery can take months.
+Patients with mild symptoms do improve spontaneously, but recovery can take months.
 Repeat assessment with echocardiograms is necessary.
-Patients who continue to do poorly should be referred to a tertiary care center where transplant and assist device services are available.
+Patients who continue to do poorly should be referred to a tertiary care center where assist devices and transplant services are available.

 Differential Diagnosis